dwyl/mvp/README.md

 `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` API keys
 you have everything you need to run the app.

-run `source .env` in your terminal to load the environment variables.
+Run `source .env` in your terminal to load the environment variables.

 ### 3. Install Dependencies